María Magdalena Campos Pons: Career

 Between 1986 and 1989 Campos-Pons was professor of Painting and Aesthetic at the Instituto Superior de Arte.
 She started exhibiting internationally in 1984.
 In the late 1980s, her art work gained "international recognition" with her abstract paintings dealing with female sexuality.
 Her work coincides with the rise of the New Cuban Art movement.
 The New Cuban Art movement began as a reaction against the repressive aspects of the Cuban state and the introduction of conceptual art.
 The movement was less focused on technical skill and more on creating an art that was genuinely Cuban.
 A large part of this artistic movement was the introduction of Afro-Cuban presence, both as artists and within the art itself.
 Humor and spirituality were major themes in New Cuban Art.
 Her early work, often consisting of separate, shaped canvases, suggested fragmentation of the female self and referenced Afro-Cuban myths.
 She also explored reproductive rights and feminism through her art.

 Campos Pons work often revolves around feminist ideologies.
 In an interview with Lynne Bell, she stated: "My work in Cuba looked at issues of sexuality, women's place in society, and the representation of women in the history of art".
-Since there was not a larger feminism movement in Cuba, it was only through the expression of art through artists like Campos-Pon and others that feminism was kept in the spotlight and popular consciousness.
+As there was no larger feminist movement in Cuba, it was only through the expression of art through artists like Campos-Pon and others that feminism was kept in the spotlight and popular consciousness.

-In the 1990s, Campos-Pons explored her family's ties to slavery and the Santería tradition carried over by her Yoruba family members.
+In the 1990s, she explored her family's ties to slavery and the Santería tradition carried over by her Yoruba family members.
 Santería is a spiritual practice which was developed by African slaves in Cuba by combining influences from Yoruba and Roman Catholic religious systems.
-Santería is often referred to as a "woman’s religion" as it is a religion shaped by women and practiced largely by women.
-Maria Magdalena Campos Pons uses Santería as a theme in her art to identify her Nigerian ancestry and Cuban heritage.
+Santería is often referred to as a "woman's religion" as it is a religion shaped by women and practiced largely by women.
+Campos Pons uses Santería as a theme in her art to identify her Nigerian ancestry and Cuban heritage.
 She explores the rituals and symbols of Santería in some of her work from this time period.
 The Seven Powers Come by the Sea (1992) and The Seven Powers (1994) are installations that address slavery and make mention of various Yoruba gods and goddesses.
 During the 1990s sound became increasingly important in Campos-Pons' work and Leonard created electronic sound for all of her videos and installations.
 Sound for the installations often used Leonard's music incorporating fragments of Campos-Pons voice and field recordings, often heard via speakers that surrounded visitors.